tricode/social-share-magnolia/README.md

 No other configuration is necessary!

 ## Usage
-> [Provide details of how a developer can make the component template available to content authors.
-This can include any special instructions about webresources or availability.
-This could include instructions on 3rd party dependencies such as jquery.
-Describe how a template can be configured with parameters if applicable.]

 Make the component available to authors, and include the files in `webresources` on your pages using standard magnolia techniques.